darinz/ML/01_linear_models/01_linear_regression/04_probabilistic_interpretation.md

 - We can still get good parameter estimates
 - We can estimate the variance from the residuals if needed

+## From Global to Local Models

+We've now built a complete theoretical foundation for linear regression, understanding both how to solve the optimization problem (gradient descent and normal equations) and why the least squares approach makes sense (probabilistic interpretation).
+Our models assume a **global linear relationship** between features and target, which works well when the data truly follows a linear pattern.

+However, real-world data is often more complex.
+The relationship between features and target might be **locally linear** but **globally non-linear**.
+For example, house prices might follow different patterns in different neighborhoods, or the effect of temperature on energy consumption might vary by season.

+This motivates our final topic: **locally weighted linear regression (LWR)**, which adapts the linear model to capture local structure in the data.
+Instead of fitting one global model, LWR fits a separate linear model for each prediction point, giving more weight to nearby training examples.

+This approach bridges the gap between simple parametric models and complex non-linear methods, showing how we can extend linear regression to handle more sophisticated data patterns while maintaining interpretability.

 ---

 **Previous: [Normal Equations](03_normal_equations.md)** - Learn about the closed-form solution to linear regression using normal equations.

 **Next: [Locally Weighted Linear Regression](05_locally_weighted_linear_regression.md)** - Explore non-parametric approaches to linear regression that adapt to local data structure.